 - Motor Mouth: "Numbers" ends with somebody saying several numbers very quickly.

-- Mundane Made Awesome: "Pocket Calculator", a song about an operator and the things he can do with his pocket calculator.
+- Mundane Made Awesome: "Pocket Calculator", a song where a man ("the operator") talks about the various things he can do with his pocket calculator.

 - One-Word Title: "Numbers".

 - In "Computer World":Interpol and Deutsche Bank, FBI and Scotland Yard

 Interpol and Deutsche Bank, FBI and Scotland Yard